EDUCBA

 2. Using The Magic Wand Tool

 If the object you want to separate is a solid color, then you can choose to fill the color.
-With this alternative chosen, if you click an object with the magic wand tool, it will choose everything in your picture that compliments the clicked’s fill colour.
+With this alternative chosen, if you click an object with the magic wand tool, it will select everything in your picture that compliments the clicked’s fill color.

-If a particular color line surrounds the object you wish to choose, then you can select a stroke color.
-Stroke color refers to the color of the line surrounding an object, while fill color is the region present inside the line.
-If you utilize the stroke color as your criterion, you will click the line that surrounds the object to describe the color, not the inside portion of the object.
+You can select a stroke color if a particular color line surrounds the object you wish to choose.
+Stroke color refers to the line surrounding an object, while fill color is the region inside the line.
+If you utilize the stroke color as your criterion, you will click the line surrounding the object to describe the color, not the inside portion of the object.
 When you click the magic wand tool on a particular color line with this criterion selected, all objects with that line color that is present around them will be chosen.

-The tolerance box allows you to put a number in pixels which can be in the range of 0-100 for CMYK and 0-255 for RGB when you select either stroke color or fill color.
-The number that you enter in the tolerance box influences how pliable the tool should be when all of the colors to the region are being matched where you click the magic wand tool.
+The tolerance box allows you to put a number in pixels in the range of 0-100 for CMYK and 0-255 for RGB when you select either stroke color or fill color.
+The number you enter in the tolerance box influences how flexible the tool should be when all of the colors to the region are matched when you click the magic wand tool.

-To choose lines of any color that has a similar weight, you can select stroke weight.
+You can select stroke weight to choose lines of any color with a similar weight.
 This will choose all lines that have a similar thickness to the one you choose.
-The tolerance box for stroke weight allows numbers in the range of 0-1000 pixels.
+The tolerance box for stroke weight allows numbers in the 0-1000 pixels range.
 A bottom number stipulates a more accurate match.
-The default value is 5px, which is likely not particular enough for lines that are thinner.
+The default value is 5px, which is likely needed for thinner lines.

 Step 1: We will use the same image again.
 Select the magic wand tool from the toolbar.